Off the beaten path travel is the dream of the intrepid traveller and after over 20 years of exploring the world, I have had many.

-There is some good lakes to relax by, and you can get yourself some mud spa treatments in old Soviet resort towns, where you will meet some interesting characters.
+There are some good lakes to relax by, and you can get yourself some mud spa treatments in old Soviet resort towns, where you will meet some interesting characters.

 Being out of the way means making an effort to get there unless you fly off course.
-Otherwise it is a very interesting journey overland from China, Kazakhstan, Uzbekistan, or Tajikistan.
-This is part of the reason less travellers visit.
+Otherwise, it is a very interesting journey overland from China, Kazakhstan, Uzbekistan, or Tajikistan.
+This is part of the reason fewer travellers visit.

 Article about Kyrgyzstan here.

 Bradt Travel Guides Kyrgyzstan is the best for the country: